On this page |

 scene.graph

-The scene.graph is a graph that manages and defines the order that the rigs and constraints are evaluated in the animate state.
+The scene.graph is a graph that manages and defines the evaluation order of the rigs and constraints in the animate state.
 It is created and stored in the scene container.
-The scene.graph does not create the rig; it just executes it.
+The scene.graph does not create rigs; it just executes them.

 The scene.graph looks for all the characters in the scene container, assembles the characters, and creates the scene.
 When constraints are created in the animate state, the dependencies between the controls are added to the scene.graph.
 The scene.graph also stores the order in which the constraints are created.